guyah/CheckMyBeat/README.md

 # Project Description

-Check My Beat is a collaboration project with the Lebanese Red Cross that helps medical operators in providing fast, reliable and automated electrocardiograph with it's associated diagnosis.
+Check My Beat is a collaboration project with the Lebanese Red Cross that helps medical operators in providing fast, reliable and automated electrocardiograph with its associated diagnosis.
-The project aims at making faster real-time decisions for patients in critical conditions and provide defibrillation.
+The project aims at making faster real-time decisions for patients in critical heart conditions and provide defibrillation.

 ## Project Demo